croupiers/croupier-rb/README.md

 # Croupier
-Random samples with specific probability distributions
+Samples of numbers with specific probability distributions